SysdataSpA/Docker/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+iOS 8 and above, AFNetworking 2.0 (as pod dependency)

 ## Installation